benjameshughes/guacamole/README.md

 Thanks to HTML5, once Guacamole is installed on a server, all you need to access your desktops is a web browser.

 [Oznu original Docker Image](https://hub.docker.com/r/oznu/guacamole/)

+# How to use
+` docker run -d \
+  --name=guacamole \
+  -p 8080:8080
+  -v <path/to/config>:/config
+  benjameshughes/guacamole
+`
+This will run the latest version of the image and guacamole.
+If you'd like to use a different version please change the tag.